-Withholding 7: Colorado 1099/W-2G Income Withholding Tax Requirements
+FYI FOR YOUR INFORMATION Withholding 7: Colorado 1099/W-2G Income Withholding Tax Requirements

 1099s and W-2Gs are tax forms used to report various types of income other than wages, salaries, and tips.
-If Colorado tax is withheld from any payments, other than on wages, salaries, and tips, the payer of such money is required to have a Colorado 1099 and/or W-2G withholding account and remit the withheld tax.
+If Colorado tax is required to be withheld for any income earned, other than on wages, salaries, and tips, the payer of such money is required to have a Colorado 1099 and/or W-2G withholding account and remit the withheld tax.
 The withholding tax must be deducted and paid in whole dollar amounts.